Chlamydomonas nivalis: History

 The earliest documentation of red snow was made by Aristotle.
 While he recognized that something must be contributing to the odd colouration, red snow was also commonly mistaken as mineral deposits or pollen up until the early 1900s.
 In 1819, samples of 'red snow' were brought back for examination with a returning Arctic expedition under Sir John Ross.
 The samples were sent to Robert Brown and Francis Bauer for examination.
 Both men came to different conclusions on how to classify the specimens.
 Brown believed the specimen to be a unicellular alga while Bauer declared it a new species of fungus, Uredo nivalis.
 Over the next century, many researchers disputed over whether these organisms were lichen, plants, alga, or animal.
 It was not until the early 20th century when researchers finally began to agree on the algal nature of the organism and gave its currently known name, Chlamydomonas nivalis.
 In 1968 C. nivalis was officially recognized as a collective taxon.
 Unfortunately, due to the lack of sequencing techniques, reliance on visually examining similarly looking snow alga, and complicated life cycle of this species, errors continued to be made in classifying this and other species of snow algae.
 Today, C. nivalis has become one of the most well-studied snow algae.
 Although its taxonomy is still being settled, the life cycle of this snow algae is now much better understood.
 The historical disputes about the classification and misclassification of specimens have resulted in a number of names from older publications that all mean to refer to C. nivalis.
 These are: Uredo nivalis, Sphaerella nivalis, Protococcus nivalis, and Haematococcus nivalis.

+Furthermore, a new genus of snow algae has been proposed, Sanguina, with the predominant red snow algae found being classified as Sanguina nivaloides.
+Chlamydomonas nivalis is of close relation to Sanguina nivaloides.
+While using the name Sanguina nivaloides to be synonymous with Chlamydomonas nivalis is of interest, the two cannot be used interchangeably due to there not being a way to prove the historical species are conspecific.